ModOS-hh3-alternative/ModOS-Updater/README.md

 ---

-## Notes for maintainers / hackers

-- Checksums are hard-coded — update them if you replace the required DLLs/resources.
-- The code assumes little-endian offsets and fixed byte offsets (see `Resources.ModifyFirmware` calls).
-If devices differ, you'll need to trace offsets and adapt.
-- If you want safer operation: add full exception handling, make backups of original DLLs/resources before replacing, and implement dry-run + checksum snapshotting.

----

 ## Short disclaimer (again)

 **Must compile yourself.** **Not responsible if the calculator is bricked.** This is for the **fx-CP400** and **fx-CG500** only.
 Use with knowledge and care.